Europe Trip. Day 3: Paris, France

 A long queue for the Notre-Dame as well

-We gave it a try to this highly positive reviews through googling
+We gave it a try to the highly positive reviews through googling

 Comments